Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Ion Range Profiles

 \section{Ion Range Profiles}

-The UTTM model has been parametrized for a number of materials, including parametrizations developed by Jarrin et al. for silicon (Si) \cite{jarrin_2021}, Caro et al. for nickel (Ni) \cite{tamm_2019_eph1}, and Teunnisen et al. for gallium arsenide (GaAs) \cite{teunissen2023}.
-Here, we employ these parametrizations to calculate ion range profiles for self-ion irradiation in these materials, covering different projectile energies and crystallographic trajectories.
-We compare the results obtained using the UTTM model with range calculations employing scalar ESP values from SRIM and from rt-TDDFT calculations.
+The UTTM model has been parameterized for several materials, including silicon (Si) by Jarrin et al. \cite{jarrin_2021}, nickel (Ni) by Caro et al.\cite{tamm_2019_eph1}, and gallium arsenide (GaAs) by Teunnisen et al. \cite{teunissen2023}.
+Here, {we select these materials based on the availability of these parametrizations and employ them} to calculate ion range profiles for self-ion irradiation in these materials, covering different projectile energies and crystallographic trajectories. {Using the method described in Sec. \ref{sec:methods}, we implant 100,000 projectile ions in targets thermalized at 300 K.} In the exceptional cases of implantation along the \(\langle 110 \rangle\) channeling direction in both Si and GaAs using the UTTM model, 25,000 projectiles were implanted due to large implantation depths.

-In all simulations, 100,000 projectile ions were implanted from randomly distributed positions near the surface of the target.
-In the exceptional cases of implantation along the \(\langle 110 \rangle\) channeling direction in both Si and GaAs using the UTTM model, 25,000 projectiles were implanted due to large implantation depths.
-Each target was initialized at a temperature of 300 K with thermal displacements determined by the Debye model, as detailed in Ref. \cite{debye_disp}.
-Nuclear interactions between projectile ions and lattice atoms were modeled using the Ziegler–Biersack–Littmark (ZBL) repulsive potential \cite{ZBL_book}.
-All simulations were carried out until the kinetic energy of the projectile ion reached 1 eV, which is the default in MDRANGE.
+{We compare ion range profiles obtained using the UTTM model with those obtained using a scalar friction ESP model, employing stopping values from SRIM and from rt-TDDFT calculations.
+Simulations were performed along a variety of channeling directions, where ions experience larger impact parameters on average.
+Along channeling trajectories, ion range simulations using a rt-TDDFT-calculated ESP yield accurate predictions for the maximum range $R_{max}$, whereas a SRIM-calculated ESP fails to reliably describe electronic energy losses \cite{sand2019}.}

-Although in principle a random trajectory can be modeled by choosing a nonchanneling direction for the ion, this choice is dependent on the lattice structure of the material.
+{We also simulate ranges along a random direction, where close collisions play a significant role in the ions energy dissipation.
+Because the SRIM-calculated ESP captures the average electronic energy loss along random trajectories \cite{sand2019}, we expect the ion-range profiles simulated using SRIM to agree with those obtained from the UTTM model in this case.} Although in principle a random trajectory can be modeled by choosing a nonchanneling direction for the ion, this choice is dependent on the lattice structure of the material.
 Furthermore, many directions have been found to lead to some degree of channeling \cite{nordlund_2016_channel}.
-In this work, for consistency across different lattice structures, we model random trajectories by generating a polycrystalline target with an extremely small grain size of $50 \pm 5$ Å with random relative orientations, using the functionality available in the standard MDRANGE code.
+For consistency across different lattice structures, we model random trajectories by generating a polycrystalline target with an extremely small grain size of $50 \pm 5$ Å in random relative orientations, using the functionality available in the standard MDRANGE code.
 This approach ensures that the projectile ions cannot be significantly channeled.